SeannaCHARLES/RNA-folding-CHARLES_Seanna-KSONTINI_Amal/README.md

 ```
 git clone https://github.com/SeannaCHARLES/RNA-folding-CHARLES_Seanna-KSONTINI_Amal

 pip install -r requirement.txt

 ```
-You have also to install the packages "ggplot2" and "dplyr" on R
+You need also to install the packages "ggplot2" and "dplyr" on R

 ## Description of Scripts